jasonkim7288/rails_tutor_booking/README.md

 active_storage_attachments and active_storage_blobs are represented by a single column "picture" in the profiles table.
 Actually, active_storage_attachments table has the information of the table which needs a file attached as a column and the information of actual file description. active_storage_blobs table has the actual file description such as file name, content_type, size, checksum, etc.

 ### pg_search_documents
 pg_search_documents table holds data which are used for searching keywords.
-Whenever a profiles, tutor_sessions, or comments record is created, predefined column's text part, such as body column in comments table and title, description, place, category, and address in tutor_sessions table, will be piled up into pg_search_documents table so that pg_search_documents can be used for searching keywords.
+Whenever a profile, a tutor_session, or a comment record is created, predefined column's text part, such as body column in comments table and title, description, place, category, and address in tutor_sessions table, will be piled up into pg_search_documents table so that pg_search_documents can be used for searching keywords.

 [Go back](#table-of-contents)<br /><br /><br />